cdlib/eschol-ui/README.md

 ### Sass Mixins

-Sass mixins are similar as placeholders - they contain one or more CSS declarations that get applied in many places in the UI.
-However, mixins are written a bit differently, like this:
+Sass mixins are similar as placeholders - they contain one or more CSS rulesets that get applied in many places in the UI.
+However, mixins are written a bit differently:

 ```scss
 @mixin flower() {